IB History Extended Essay Criteria: A Practical Guide to Grading

 Understanding the IB History Extended Essay criteria is crucial for both students aiming for top marks and teachers guiding them through the process.
-This guide provides a detailed breakdown of each criterion, offering practical tips and actionable advice to help you navigate the assessment requirements successfully.
+This guide provides a detailed breakdown of each criterion, offering practical tips and useful advice to help you navigate the assessment requirements successfully.
 We'll cover everything from topic selection to presentation, ensuring you're well-equipped to excel in this challenging, yet rewarding, component of the IB Diploma Programme.

 What is the History Extended Essay?